In sport, fitness and gym facilities, many In In

 This way the music levels stay below certain thresholds at the nearest noise sensitive receptors.

-the word thresholds here is with an “s” because you set the noise limiter in different frequency bands (or ranges).
-Note:
+The word thresholds here is with an “s” because you set the noise limiter in different frequency bands (or ranges).

 What happens?